UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom_with_tests.rst

 Send Letters
 ............

+After adding unit tests, in a future assignment, you will be extending mailroom to save the thank you letters to files on disk.

+Don't worry about that now -- but when you get there, keep testing in mind!

-This function should require very little or no change to make it unit-testable.
+This function should be easy to make unit-testable.

 To make it testable, you'll need to follow the same "separation of concerns" approach: the code that creates the letters should be separate from the code that prints them to the screen.

 This both allows you to test the letter creation, and leaves the door open to do something else with the letters: save to to a file, send as an email, etc.
 So the code that makes a letter likely will return a string with the entire letter contents.